-Within the Water sector, Electrosteel Castings (UK) Limited have a significantly enhanced level of good fortune, in that we are a Framework contracted sole materials provider directly to the water companies.
+Within the fortunate Water sector, the company has a significantly enhanced level of good fortune in that we are a Framework-contracted sole materials provider directly to the water companies.

-This good fortune is further enhanced by the fact that the goods we are contracted to supply are essential for the critical repairs and maintenance required to keep all our taps flowing with drinking water and sewage removed from our homes.
+This good fortune is even further enhanced by the fact that the goods we are contracted to supply are essential for the critical repairs and maintenance required to keep all our taps flowing with drinking water and sewage removed from our homes.